freegeo/jmeta/README.md

 ### The Type System ###

 So, how do I add my own primitive types?
 Simple enough!
-The idea is if anything satisfies constrains successfully then this is what you are looking for.
+The idea is if anything satisfies constraints successfully then this is what you are looking for.

 Let's define a new type!